metaeducation/ren-c/src/include/casts/README.md

 # cast() Validation Hooks for Ren-C Types

-This gives powerful checks that you can apply to `cast(SomeType*, expression)` at both compile-time and runtime...
+In C, `cast(Type, expression)` macros just turn into ordinary C parentheses casts, e.g. `(Type)(expression)`.
+But if you build the codebase as C++, then these casts can do powerful checking, at both compile-time and runtime...

 * You can put in rules that prohibit nonsensical casts at compile-time.
 This means you can catch things like casting from a Cell* to a String*, or